Aethodia/Legislation/leg/LegalTextualSpec.rst

 #.
 Legislation may only depend upon files in ``/leg`` and ``/res``
 #.
 Files in ``/res`` may not depend upon anything [3]_.
 #.
-Laws which depend upon another law, must be placed into a subdirectory, entitled 'dep', of the directory of that/those depended-upon law(s) which is/are located at the deepest directory of all depended-upon laws.
+Any law which depends upon at least one other law, must be placed into a subdirectory, entitled 'dep', of the directory of that/those depended-upon law(s) which is/are located at the deepest directory of all depended-upon laws.

 C.  Footnotes
 ===========